Recommendations for You to Quit Smoking

 - Find healthy alternatives: you can eat a fruit instead of smoking a cigarette.
 At the market there are some pieces of gum to help prevent the anxiety of smoking.
 Drink water or tea, it also helps you eliminate anxiety.

 - Identify times when you get cravings and devise a strategy to avoid them.
 Try to stay busy with activities that you find enjoyable, exercise, hang out with friends, shop or spend time with your family.

 - Plan an exercise routine and have discipline: this will help you improve your health and also frees you from cravings.

-- If the addiction is strong, look for support groups: in these places good strategies to quit tobacco are devised, they will give you tougher alternative to put aside this nasty habit.
+- If the addiction is strong, look for support groups: in these places, good strategies to quit tobacco are devised.
+They’ll give you tougher alternative to put aside this nasty habit.

 - To relieve anxiety, chew carrots, apples or celery.

-- Tell your friends not to smoke around you and to not even think about offering you a smoke, tell them about your plan about wanting to quit.
+- Tell your friends not to smoke around you and to not even think about offering you a smoke.
+Tell them about your plan to quit smoking.

 - Take breaks at work and take advantage of this time to get some fresh air, drink water and eat healthy foods.